Study Abroad Financial Aid

 In an effort to keep our program as affordable as possible, we endeavor to keep our prices low to allow as many students as possible the chance to study in Paris.
-At this time this does not allow us to offer any direct financial aid to its study abroad students.
+At this time this does not allow us to offer direct financial aid to our study abroad students.
 Students are encouraged to discuss options for using the financial aid they receive from their home school during a study abroad period in Paris with PICA.
 This aid can often include federal and private loans as well as scholarships.
-Contact your home school financial aid and study abroad offices to see what the process is for your specific school.
-Additionally, be sure to look at outside scholarship opportunities specifically designed for study abroad.
+Contact your home school financial aid and study abroad offices to see what the process is for your school.
+Additionally, be sure to look at outside scholarship opportunities specifically designed for study abroad financial aid.

 Study Abroad Scholarship Resources

 - Black Excel: One of the largest scholarship and resource databases for minority students.

 - College Board: Free online scholarship database.

 - IIEPassport Study Abroad Funding:Free online database of study abroad scholarships, fellowships, and grants.

 - Benjamin A. Gilman International Scholarship Program: Provides awards for US undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
 Based on financial need.
 Sponsored by the US Department of State Bureau of Educational and Cultural Affairs.

 Level: undergrad Award: up to $5000 (plus additional bonus funds available to Gilman Scholarship recipients only)

 - Fund for Education Abroad.
 Scholarships range from $1,250 – $10,000 and can be applied for programs that run for at least 28 days.